plone/ploneorg.admin/sysadmin/documentation/about.rst

 ==================

-This is the Plone.org system administrator's documentation to be used by Plone.org system administrators and ``you``, if you would like to join the project.
+This is the Plone.org system administrator's documentation to be used by Plone.org system administrators and ``you``, if you would like to help.

 Contact
 -------